 REFERENCE OBSERVATIONS RECOMMENDATIONS ACTIONS TAKEN CY 2019 AAR Observation No. 8, page 76 16 Unremitted cost of audit services to the National Government (NG) accumulated to P11.961 million as of December 31, 2019. a.
-Reconcile with the Accounting Office, COA-Planning, Finance and Management Sector (PFMS) for any difference between the assessment billed and the actual cost incurred; and Not Implemented Management is still verifying documents of prior years' remittances necessary for reconciliation of accounts and will set appointment with COA Accounting Unit for reconciliation. b.
+Reconcile with the Accounting Office, COA-Planning, Finance and Management Sector (PFMS) for any difference between the assessment billed and the actual cost incurred; and Not Implemented Management is still verifying documents of prior years' remittances necessary for reconciliation of accounts and will set appointment with COA Accounting Unit for reconciliation.
 Remit the balance of cost of audit services due to the NG to the BTr and furnish the Accounting Office, COA-PFMS copy of proof of remittance to BTr for easy reference and reconciliation between NDC records and COA-PFMS records.
 Not Implemented Management is still locating documents such as copies of billings and disbursement vouchers.
-CY 2019 AAR Observation No. 9, page 78 17 Payments for membership fees for inactive club shares amounting to P71,680 were considered unnecessary expenditure under COA Circular No. 2012-003 Dispose immediately the unutilized and/or inactive shares to avoid incurring unnecessary expenses in the form of membership fees.
-CY 2017 AAR Observation No. 4, page 60 18 Non-operational NDC subsidiaries continue to exist.
-Prepare and implement plan of actions with timelines relative to the disposition of non-operational NDC subsidiaries and expedite the dissolution of these non-performing assets once approval is secured.
-During the meeting with Governance Commission for
+CY 2019 AAR Observation No. 9, page 78 17 Payments for membership fees for inactive club shares amounting to P71,680 were considered unnecessary expenditure under COA Circular No. 2012-003 shares to avoid incurring unnecessary expenses in CY 2017 AAR Observation No. 4, page 60 18 Non-operational NDC subsidiaries continue to exist.
+Prepare and implement plan of actions with timelines relative to the disposition of non- operational NDC subsidiaries and expedite the dissolution of these non-performing assets once approval is secured.